-The safety injection system, consists of physically and electrically separate safety injection tanks, safety injection pumps, pipes, valves and which injects water into the reactor vessel in the event of a loss of reactor coolant accident (LOCA).
-The system is designed to cope with a large break loss of coolant accident (LBLOCA).
+The safety injection system consists of physically and electrically separate safety injection tanks, safety injection pumps, pipes, and valves, and injects water into the reactor vessel in the event of a loss-of- coolant accident (LOCA).
+The system is designed to cope with a large break loss-of-coolant accident (LBLOCA).

-The heating, ventilation, and air conditioning (HVAC) of the Main Control Room (MCR) is designed to maintain habitability of the MCR in case of a leak of radioactive materials or toxic chemicals or a fire.
+The heating, ventilation, and air conditioning (HVAC) system of the main control room (MCR) is designed to maintain habitability of the MCR in case of a leak of radioactive materials or toxic chemicals or a fire.
 The dose due to radiation exposure to a person working in the MCR is reported not to exceed the occupational dose limit even during a LBLOCA.

-The safety depressurization system (SDS) is designed to vent non-condensable gases and steam from the reactor coolant system during design basis accidents other than LOCA.
-The system is also designed to rapidly discharge reactor coolant from the reactor coolant system to the refuelling water storage tank (RWST) through manual operator action for severe accidents (beyond design basis accidents).
+The safety depressurization system (SDS) is designed to vent non-condensable gases and steam from the reactor coolant system during design-basis accidents other than LOCA.
+The system is also designed to rapidly discharge reactor coolant from the reactor coolant system to the refuelling water storage tank (RWST) through manual operator action for severe accidents (beyond-design-basis accidents).

-The refuelling water storage tank is located in the Reactor Containment Building and serves as the supply of borated water for the containment spray system and safety injection system, and is the supply source for reactor cavity flooding in total loss of feedwater (TLOFWT).
+The refuelling water storage tank is located in the Reactor Containment Building and serves as the supply of borated water for the containment spray system and safety injection system, and is the supply source for reactor cavity flooding in total loss of feedwater.